 Book Activities & More

-This month features Ezra’s Regards to the Man in the Moon, with a fun quiz, space-age links and a video of Martin Pope (President of the EJK Foundation) sharing behind-the-scenes memories of Ezra and his space odyssey.
-And play the game Different Strokes, on the Fun & Games page.
+Imagination is the hero of Regards to the Man in the Moon.
+Blast off with a fun quiz, space-age links and a video of Martin Pope (President of the EJK Foundation) sharing behind-the-scenes memories of Ezra and his space odyssey.
+And play the game Different Strokes, in Fun & Games.

 Enjoy a lovely film version by a young filmmaker and the heartwarming family story that inspired it.
-Plus, Ezra’s Caldecott acceptance speech and even more reasons for The Snowy Day’s enduring appeal.
-Be sure to play The Snowy Day Game, on the Fun & Games page!
+Plus, snowflakes, fakes and crafts, and more home-made renditions of the classic winter’s tale.
+Be sure to play The Snowy Day Game, in Fun & Games!

 Come fly with shy Louie as he finds an imaginative way to keep old friends close after his family moves away.
 Keats conjures up a daydream that’s perfect for Halloween night.
-Plus, crafty projects and favorite fliers—and play Trip Your Memory, on the Fun & Games page.
+Plus, crafty projects and favorite fliers—and play Trip Your Memory, in Fun & Games.

-If you love The Snowy Day, you’ll want to discover other delightful Keats stories.
-Have you read Whistle for Willie?
+If you love The Snowy Day, you’ll want to discover Whistle for Willie.
 Find out why this tale of Peter and his dog is one of Ezra’s most popular titles.
 Plus, learn why it’s fun to whistle, why dachshunds like Willie are a kid’s best friend, and why spinning makes you dizzy!